Heroin / Opiates

 - In Fairfax County, in just one year – from 2013 to 2014 – the number of deaths from heroin overdose doubled.

 - Fairfax County Fire and Rescue responded to 291 suspected heroin overdoses across the county between 2011 and 2014.

 - From 2011 to 2014, our Community Services Board (CSB) saw a 22 percent increase in the number of our service recipients who reported having used heroin, non-prescription methadone, and/or other opiates.

 What YOU can do

 - If the situation is immediately life-threatening, call 911.
 Our Fire and Rescue personnel carry medication that can prevent deaths from opiate overdose.

 - If you or someone you love needs help to overcome drug dependence, call us at 703-383-8500.
 Our staff can help you find appropriate treatment and recovery resources.
-You can also come in without a prior appointment to the CSB Merrifield Center for a walk-in assessment.
-[More information about walk-in assessments below.]
+You can also come in without a prior appointment to the CSB Merrifield Center for a walk-in screening.
+[More information about walk-in screenings below.]

 - If it's after business hours, call CSB Emergency Services at 703-573-5679; available 24/7, every day of the year, including weekends and holidays.

 - Learn the physical and behavioral warning signs of opiate use.